aykamko/parsec-google-cloud-gaming/README.md

         > Compute Engine is getting ready.

-      Wait for this message to go away.
+      Wait for this message to go away — this should take a few minutes.
    1. Click `Create` __but don't do anything else__.
 Move on to the next step.
 1. Request an increase to your GPU quota.
 We need to ask Google Cloud to let us create a machine with a GPU attached.
    1. In the search bar up top, search `all quotas` and click the result